YARD Stick One is a sub-1 GHz wireless test tool controlled by your computer.

 - GIMME-compatible programming test points

-For assistance with YARD Stick One and RfCat usage or development, please subscribe to the YARDStick mailing list.
-This is the preferred place to ask questions so that others may locate the answer to your question in the list archives in the future.
-Additionally, you may want to join us in the #rfcat IRC channel on freenode.
+For assistance with YARD Stick hardware, please look at the issues on the GitHub project.
+Software issues should be logged on the rfcat GitHub issue tracker.
+This is the preferred place to ask questions so that others may locate the answer to your question in the future.